dbdbilgisayar/FreeBSD-ports/net/skyron-pkg-wpad/README.md

 # Wpad packages for skyron software

-As many people knows, Netgate has trimed a lot of packages from official repo since skyron® 2.5.
+As many people knows, Hraklet has trimed a lot of packages from official repo since skyron® 2.5.

-This repo updates some packages for newer pfSense software versions with manual procedure installs.
+This repo updates some packages for newer skyron software versions with manual procedure installs.

 Feedbacks and contributions are always welcome.